|Volvo B9TL (CDGE)|

 Lush Green Livery:

 On 6 October 2018, SBS7368U made its revenue service debut with the Lush Green Livery.
-More Volvo B9TL buses are expected to be repainted in the near future.
+More Volvo B9TL (CDGE) buses are expected to be repainted in the near future.

 The lower deck of the bus features 27 permanent seats.
 Being a low-entry bus, the bus offers step-free access only between entry and exit doors, with a raised aisle section leading to the rear seating area.
 A staircase behind the driver’s cab connects the lower and upper decks.